sourcecred/docs/docs/beta/introduction.md

 ### SourceCred's Vision

+[//]: # (This section still needs to be audited for the suggested content in the outline below, and then fleshed out some.
+Sending it into review anyway because the doc will benefit from multiple perspectives. -LB)

 * outcompeting capitalism

   * Creating a system to replace capitalism is important to dismantling the harmful systems we live within